cvlab-tohoku/Dense-CoAttention-Network/README.md

 We provide the scripts for training our network from scratch by simply running the ```train.py``` script to train the model.

 - All of arguments are described in the ```train.py``` file so that you can easily change the hyper-parameter and training conditions (Most of the default hyper-parameters are used in the main paper).
-- Pretrained GloVe word embedding is loaded from [torchtext](https://github.com/pytorch/text) (torchtext for Pytorch 0.3)
+- Pretrained GloVe word embedding is loaded from [torchtext](https://github.com/pytorch/text)

 ## Evaluation